axibase/atsd/administration/ssl-lets-encrypt.md

 Log in to the ATSD as an administrator.

-Click on user icon in the top right corner.
+Click the user icon in the top right corner.

 Click **API Tokens**.

 ![](./images/lets-encrypt-api-token.png)

 Click **Issue Token**, select `POST` method and enter the following URL to sign.

 ```txt
 /api/certificates/import/atsd